top of page

 Conduct a Records Audit

 Start with a comprehensive assessment of your existing records management system.
-Note areas where you lack adequate compliance with applicable law, for example, absent retention policies, insecure archives, or lack of audit trails.
+Identify areas where you lack adequate compliance with applicable laws, such as absent retention policies, insecure archives, or lack of audit trails.

 Establish a Records Management Policy